Jero786/ipsy-code-challenge/README.md

 ## Some design, principles and best practices

-* Re-Ducks: Following this proposal structure improve modularity and encapsulation (only expose `index.tsx` from each dock, for instance: `state/ducks/catalog`) between features, and allow to scale in a flexible way.
-Also to improve testability of Action Creators, reducers, etc.
+* Re-Ducks: Following this proposal structure improve modularity and encapsulation (only expose `index.tsx` from each dock folder, for instance: `state/ducks/catalog/index.ts`).
+Also allow us to scale better and improve testability of actions, action creators, reducers, operators and selectors in a really flexible way.
-* Typescript: Implementing typing in a dynamic interpreted language like JS, help to us and Ides, to catch typos and errors while your are coding.
+* Typescript: Implementing typing in a dynamic interpreted language like JS, help us and also to Ides, to catch typos and errors while your are coding.
 That is a really important when you app will be large.
-* Single responsibility principle, one reason to change.
-Each class/function has their own level of the abstraction.
 * Selectors (SelectorState): Implementing selectors improve complex operations and also to lifting our state in a more granular way.
 (Help us to keep following SRP principle)
 * Selectors Actions: Similar concept to State selectors, but apply to state.
 The main difference that only help us to know how retrieve some portion of a dense payload action from data response from an action.
-* Selectors name convention:```Selector name: get<Noun>`
+* Selectors name convention:`Selector name: get<Noun>`
-* Lifting action response payload: Just to assure that we save want store only the fields that we wanted.
-I create a type of data structured named: `FormatterField`, which you can build in a tree structure way.
+* Filter async action payload response: Just to assure that we save want store only the fields that we wanted.
+I create a type of data structured named: `FormatterField`, which you can build in a tree structure way, allowing filtered only the field that want to persist into our store.
 * Following top down best practice.
 (Most important and public collaborates first, like a news paper)
 * Favor React controller component over uncontrolled component.
 (In order to follow single source of truth principle as much as possible, and also to get component easier to work with).
 * BEM: using block element modifier and with some variation of SMACSS like (`is-visible` instead of `block--visible`) is a really clean way to style components.
 Also it's a really a performance way to style component instead use neested selectors. (you don't care any more about not pass to 3 nested level)